chassing/linux-sysadmin-interview-questions/README.md

 * ./configure shows an error that libfoobar is missing on your system, how could you fix this, what could be wrong?
 * Advantages/disadvantages of script vs compiled program.
 * What is the difference between fork and thread?
 And parent and child process in fork system call?
+* What's the relationship between continuous delivery and DevOps?
+* What are the important aspects of a system of continous integration and depolyment?

 ####[[⬆]](#toc) <a name='fun'>Fun Questions:</a>